Epicenter Orchard

 Ours is a little one and a half acre plot on the edge of a huge block of fairly pristine native habitat that supports a lot of wildlife.
 We see cougars, coyotes, foxes, bobcats, deer, wild turkeys, eagles, cooper’s hawks, red tailed and red-shouldered hawks, 3 kinds of owl, and lots of gophers.
 We can trap the gophers, and fence out the deer, but the coyotes are smart.
 They help with the gophers, but love pears a little too much.
 A battery of perches and boxes turn the bluebirds, swallows, chickadees and raptors into charismatic farm laborers.

-Deep distrust of chemicals leads me to avoid them on my farm and elsewhere, but we do use OMRI listed pheromone ties against codling moth.
+Deep distrust of synthetic chemicals leads me to avoid them on my farm and elsewhere in my life, but we do use OMRI listed pheromone ties against codling moth.
 No synthetic fertilizers or pesticides, no sulphur, copper, neem, or dormant oil, as all these agents kill unintended, innocent organisms.
-We do use mountains of composted tree chips to conserve water and suppress weeds, and composted animal manure for fertility.
+We spray calcium and manganese to help with calcium deficiency in some varieties, use mountains of composted tree chips to conserve water and suppress weeds, and apply composted animal manure for fertility.
 We don’t plow or disc between our rows, using instead a walk-behind high-weed mower to maintain a year-round mixed grass/weed/flower cover instead.
 What this means is we spend a lot of time crawling our rows, hand weeding to keep the bindweed from swallowing our trees.

-Getting down to the apples, we try to grow European style, high flavor types that nobody’s ever heard of unless maybe they happen to be from Europe, or had occasion to haunt their farmers markets.
-These differ from Gala, Fuji, Cosmic Crisp, or what’s commonly available, and could never be confused with a sweetened jicama.
-They’re endowed with acidity, astringency, and aromatics (flavor) to enhance their high sugar, making for an intense, complex, high-impact eating experience.
+Getting down to the apples, we try to grow European style, high flavor types that nobody’s ever heard of unless maybe they happen to be an apple geek, from Europe, or had occasion to haunt their farmers markets.
+These differ from the commodity varieties like Gala, Fuji, Cosmic Crisp, and could never be confused with a sweetened jicama.
+They’re busting with acidity, aromatics, even a little astringency to complement their high sugar, making for an intense, complex, high-impact eating experience.

-Not everyone shares our preferences, but luckily, there are many places to buy normal type apples.
-After 25 years of running public apple tastings, we’ve seen how people respond to high-flavored apples, and feel relieved and delighted to finally be able to provide the kind of fruit we love, directly to the public.
-We hope to attract an enthusiastic following of avid apple lovers, who will enable our behavior.
+Not everyone shares our preferences.
+Some people are so used to supermarket apples, they feel disoriented, affronted by bold flavors.
+Luckily for them, there are many places to buy normal type apples.
+After 25 years of running public apple tastings, we’ve seen that there is a solid segment of the population who responds to high-flavored apples, and we feel relieved and delighted to target those who share our sensibilities.
+It’s a resonant experience to provide the kind of fruit we love directly to the people who are thirsting for it.
+Spend a minute in our stand and you’ll feel it.
+We hope to continue to attract an ever-growing and enthusiastic following of avid apple-lovers who will further enable our behavior.

-Since farming is about enormous amounts of boring, repetitive, and hard work, if we didn’t love our fruits, it would feel like a complete waste of time.
+Since farming is all about enormous amounts of boring, repetitive, difficult and technical labor, if we didn’t love the process of discovering and producing great fruit, and weren’t thrilled to see our customers light-up over it, all that bother would feel a little bit stupid.